stopiccot/OpenSubdiv/documentation/sdc_overview.rst

     * assign individual vertex, edge and/or face weights by index
     * retrieve individual vertex, edge and/or face weights by index

-through a set of methods required of all MASK classes.
-Since the maximum number of weights is typically known based on the topology, usage within Vtr, Far or Hbr is expected to simply define buffers on the stack or in pre-allocated tables to be partitioned into the three sets of weights on construction of a MASK and then populated by the mask queries.
+through a set of methods required of all *MASK* classes.
+Since the maximum number of weights is typically known based on the topology, usage within Vtr, *Far* or *Hbr* is expected to simply define buffers on the stack or in pre-allocated tables to be partitioned into the three sets of weights on construction of a *MASK* and then populated by the mask queries.

-A potentially useful side-effect of this is that the client can define their weights to be stored in either single- or double-precision.
-With that possibility in mind, care was taken within the mask queries to make use of a declared type in the MASK interface (MASK::Weight) for intermediate calculations.
-Having support for double-precision masks in Sdc does enable it at higher levels in OpenSubdiv if later desired, and that support is made almost trivial with MASK being generic.
+A potentially useful side-effect of this is that the client can define their weights to be stored in either single or double-precision.
+With that possibility in mind, care was taken within the mask queries to make use of a declared type in the *MASK* interface (*MASK::Weight*) for intermediate calculations.
+Having support for double-precision masks in *Sdc* does enable it at higher levels in OpenSubdiv if later desired, and that support is made almost trivial with *MASK* being generic.

-It is important to remember here that these masks are being defined consistent with existing usage within OpenSubdiv:  both Hbr and the subdivision tables generated by Far.
+It is important to remember here that these masks are being defined consistent with existing usage within OpenSubdiv: both *Hbr* and the subdivision tables generated by *Far*.
 As noted above, the "face weights" correspond to the centers of incident faces, i.e. vertices on the same level as the vertex for which the mask is being computed, and not relative to vertices in the parent level as with the other sets of weights.
-It is true that the weights can be translated into a set in terms solely of parent vertices, but in the general case (i.e. Catmark subdivision with non-quads in the base mesh) this requires additional topological association.
+It is true that the weights can be translated into a set in terms solely of parent vertices, but in the general case (i.e. *Catmark* subdivision with non-quads in the base mesh) this requires additional topological association.
 In general we would need N-3 weights for the N-3 vertices between the two incident edges, where N is the number of vertices of each face (typically 4 even at level 0).
 Perhaps such a translation method could be provided on the mask class, with an optional indication of the incident face topology for the irregular cases.
-The Loop scheme does not have "face weights", for a vertex-vertex mask, but for an edge-vertex mask it does require weights associated with the faces incident the edge -- either the vertex opposite the edge for each triangle, or its center (which has no other use for Loop).
+The *Loop* scheme does not have *"face weights"*, for a vertex-vertex mask, but for an edge-vertex mask it does require weights associated with the faces incident the edge -- either the vertex opposite the edge for each triangle, or its center (which has no other use for Loop).